 The Pilot Common Project (PCP) ATM Functionality 1 aims at optimising operations in Terminal Areas (TMA) through more precise planning and sequencing of arrival aircraft and more flexible flight routes based on Performance Based Navigation (PBN).
-An essential component is implementation of more fuel efficient and environmental friendly procedures compared to what is possible with traditional navigation.
+An essential component is the implementation of more fuel-efficient and environmental-friendly procedures compared to what is possible with traditional navigation.

 An important implementation step is the results of the first phase (1a) of London Airspace Management Programme (LAMP) that went in operation on February 4th 2016.
 The most significant changes are:

 The changes cover an area from Stansted to the Island of Wight.
-Changes affects commercial aircraft using London City, Stansted, Luton, Southampton, Bournemouth, Northolt and Biggin Hill airports
+Changes affect commercial aircraft using London City, Stansted, Luton, Southampton, Bournemouth, Northolt and Biggin Hill airports